indoorvivants/sn-bindgen-web/README.md

 If you want, you can run [`mprocs`](https://github.com/pvolok/mprocs) tool in the root of the project and you will get backend and frontend running at the same time with auto-reload.

-### Building docker container
+### Building docker containers

-`docker build . -t sn-bindgen-web`
+Server (frontend and public API): `docker build . -t sn-bindgen-web-server -f Server.Dockerfile` Worker (job processing): `docker build . -t sn-bindgen-web-worker -f Worker.Dockerfile`

-The docker container is designed to be entirely self-contained, and will install all dependencies from scratch – so it will take a long time.
+The docker containers are designed to be entirely self-contained, and will install all dependencies from scratch – so it will take a long time.

 It's designed in a layered fashion to ensure caching of intermediate builds, but it still takes a long time.

-We also publish the Docker container built on CI to GHA registry: https://github.com/indoorvivants/sn-bindgen-web/pkgs/container/sn-bindgen-web
+We also publish the Docker containers built on CI to GHA registry: https://github.com/indoorvivants/sn-bindgen-web/packages